DIPlib/diplib/changelogs/diplib_next.md

 - The `dip::FileInformation` data structure crated for a NPY file reported the file type was `"NYP"`.

+- Third and fourth order cubic spline interpolation (methods `"3-cubic"` and `"4-cubic"`) now always use double-precision floats internally for computation.
+The improved precision is necessary to evaluate the third-order polynomials with sufficient precision, the errors could be seen in flat areas of the rescaled image.

 ## Changes to *DIPimage*